L0v3P01s0n/fakegpt-cli/README.md

 chatgpt --set-model gpt-3.5-turbo-16k
 ```

-This feature allows for rapid changes to key configuration parameters, optimizing your experience with the ChatGPT CLI.
+This feature allows for rapid changes to key configuration parameters, optimizing your experience with the FakeGPT CLI.

 ## Development

-To start developing, set the `OPENAI_API_KEY` environment variable to
-your [ChatGPT secret key](https://platform.openai.com/account/api-keys).
-Follow these steps for running tests and
+To start developing, follow these steps for running tests and
 building the application:

 1. Run the tests using the following scripts: